AngusP/AngusP.github.io/_unlisted/styles.md

     <h2 class="subhead">Subheading, strapline, whatever.</h2>
 </figure>

-The `subhead` font size is fixed, so the choice of which heading tag to use should be the successive number to comply with HTML's semantics.
-Also the Subhead will be larger than h4, h5 and h6.
+The `subhead` font size is fixed, so the choice of which heading tag to use should be the successive number to comply with HTML's semantic specs.
+Subhead's font size is larger than h4, h5 and h6.

 <br>
 <br>